 On the job learning, however, does not include throwing anyone in the deep end without proper training.
 Learning begins as soon as someone joins us, with an in-depth, structured onboarding plan to help the newcomer familiarize themselves with their role, their colleagues and Valmet as a whole.
 Next up are functional basics and Valmet fundamentals, which apply to all Valmet employees and cover issues such as processes, tools, safety and more.
 The business lines, areas and functions also contribute to the training mix, holding trainings on relevant business critical issues.
 Once equipped with the knowledge you need to succeed, you’re free to take a dip.

 Valmet's global training portfolio is designed to motivate individuals and inspire new thinking, bring minds together from around the world, and ultimately, support growth and drive our strategic initiatives and Must-Wins.
 When building these programs we do not settle for the ordinary but create new learning methods – like the “meeting points” concept, which brings Forward Strategy and Fast Forward program participants together for unique networking and mentoring opportunities.

-We are currently running five global training programs: Forward Strategy, Fast Forward, Networking in Procurement, Champions in Services and Leading through Lean – and there are more in the pipeline concentrating on project execution and innovation.
-So far more than 600 Valmet professionals have participated the programs since they began in 2015 and the feedback and results have been great.
+We are currently running seven global training programs: Forward Strategy, Fast Forward, Networking in Procurement, Champions in Services and Leading through Lean, Sales Journey and Innovation Pathways - with another in the pipeline concentrating on project execution and innovation.
+So far more than 1000 Valmet professionals have participated the programs since they began in 2015 and the feedback and results have been great.